-Children’s Budget 2017Child Abuse & Neglect Child Care Child Rights Childcare Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Judicial Advocacy Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Safety Tax Policy
+Children’s Budget 2017Child Abuse & Neglect Child Care Child Rights Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Judicial Advocacy Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Safety Tax Policy

 Children are receiving less than 8 percent of the federal budget—and this share fell 5.5 percent between 2014 and 2017, according to Children’s Budget 2017, our annual signature publication.